The Methodist Church seeks to make its voice heard on issues of social concern and justice.

 - What is the Methodist Church's current position on gambling?

-Through the twentieth and twenty-first century, the Church's view on gambling has developed.
+Through the 20th and 21st century, the Church's view on gambling has developed.

 Although many Methodists still don't gamble, the Church doesn't take a prohibitionist approach.
 Instead we look to ensure that gambling doesn't harm children and vulnerable people.
 Gambling is still therefore a moral issue.
 Changes in society mean that it is seen more as a leisure activity, but it is important to distinguish between hard and soft, and to focus on the kind of gambling that does damage.